joakimk/minimapper/README.md

 ## Implementing another mapper

-*todo*: shared examples, possibly move AR into a minimapper-ar gem and recommend the same for other mappers.b
+*todo*: how to use the shared examples

 ## Inspiration